yishus/riddles/enter-space-time-coordinates.md

 **rand2**

-I tried running `rand2` as an executable and getting this
+I tried running `rand2` as an executable and got this
 ```
 Failed to execute process './rand2'.
 Reason:
 exec: Exec format error